rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - fid - System.String: The Rubrik UUID for the object.
     - input - AllVmRecoveryJobsInfoInput: Input to get all vm recovery jobs info.
 - Returns list of VmRecoveryJobInfos.
-### vmwarecdpstateinfos
-Batch get vsphere vmware cdp state infos.

-- There is a single argument of type list of System.Strings.
-- Returns list of VmwareCdpStateInfos.
 ### volumegroupmounts
 Volume Group Live Mount Connection.